 The open flames of a gas cooktop can provide a rustic and gourmet touch to your kitchen remodel.

 Like an induction cooktop, you’ll get instant heat with a gas burner.
 You have easy control with heat levels and interlocking grates for a level surface.
 Plus, you can use your existing cookware.
-If you’re concerned about continuously burning pilot lights, some of the newer models rely on pilotless ignition, which also uses 30% less gas.
+If you’re concerned about continuously burning pilot s, some of the newer models rely on pilotless ignition, which also uses 30% less gas.

 If you don’t already have gas line hooked into your kitchen, installation can be pricey.
 However, you may be able to use a propane tank to keep your costs down.
 Open flames are always a risk around combustible items, so keep towels and oven mitts far away.
 Also, the grates are more of a challenge to keep clean.